ABCxFF/diep-leftovers/automators/README.md

 # Automators

-Code that automates retrieving per-build changing values in the wasm.
+Some code that automates retrieving per-build changing values in the wasm.